Avaiga/taipy-doc/docs/knowledge_base/tips/dataiku/index.md

 interaction between the end user and its data and models.

-In conclusion, integrating Dataiku with Taipy provides a powerful solution for data processing, visualization, and workscenario orchestration.
+In conclusion, integrating Dataiku with Taipy provides a powerful solution for data processing, visualization, and scenario orchestration.
-By leveraging Taipy's scenario management and Dataiku's robust capabilities, organizations can enhance efficiency, scalability, and collaboration in their data workscenarios.
+By leveraging Taipy's scenario management and Dataiku's robust capabilities, organizations can enhance efficiency, scalability, and collaboration in their data scenarios.
 This integration enables seamless interaction between Dataiku projects and Taipy, facilitating the creation and scalability data-driven applications.